 The ASUS VG34VQL1B has a Black Frame Insertion feature to improve motion clarity.
 It's backlight strobing, to be more precise, and it's called ELMB.
 Unlike some ASUS monitors, it isn't usable while VRR is active, and it only works above 100Hz.
 Note that the BFI score is based on the minimum and maximum frequency at which it operates, not the BFI's performance.

 The ASUS VG34VQL1B has a high refresh rate to deliver a smooth and responsive gaming experience.
 It supports FreeSync natively and is compatible with G-SYNC as well; however, the latter only works over a DisplayPort connection.
 The refresh rate over HDMI is limited to 100Hz at 8-bit and 60Hz at 10-bit.
 The refresh rate limit at 10-bit over DisplayPort is 144Hz.
 Some users have reported flickering when VRR is enabled, but we didn't notice any during testing.
+If you prefer a monitor with native G-SYNC support, check out the LG 34GP950G-B.

 Input lag is exceptionally low, resulting in an incredibly responsive gaming experience.
 We don't have an HDR input lag measurement because the refresh rate at 10-bit is limited to 60Hz over HDMI, and we lack the necessary tools to measure the HDR input lag over a DisplayPort connection.
 That said, we don't expect HDR to add any noticeable latency.